asifridwan/react-weather-app/README.md

 Just enter the location in the search box and hit enter to get the latest temperature and weather update !

+It changes the background color from Blue to Yellow if the temperature is in the warm range !

 Feel free to mess around with the source code to see how I made it !

 Check out the live version : https://asifridwan.github.io/react-weather-app/